Rookout/docs/docs/dop-install.md

 The first URL is called "Datastore URL accessible from user's browser" which should start with `https://` followed by the domain name of the datastore that is accessible from the user's computers.

 The second URL is called "Datastore URL accessible from the Rookout Controller".
-It should either start with `http://` if using `PLAIN` server mode and the ETL Controller is in the same local network as the Datastore, or with `https://` otherwise.
+It should start with `http://` or `https://`, depending on the type of the connection between the ETL Controller and the Datastore.

 To further configure your Datastore installation:

-* Kubernetes - add configuration values to the `values.yaml` file or the installation command using `--set`.
+* Kubernetes - add configuration values using the `helm upgrade` or `helm install` commands (using the `values.yaml` file or the `--set` parameter).
-* Docker - add configuration values as environment variables using the `-e` flag.
+* Docker - add configuration values as environment variables using the `-e` flag to the `docker run` command.

 Read more about encryption, and all other configuration values [here](dop-config.md#helm-values).